 Driving and operating vehicles

-While it is illegal to use phones while you’re driving on public roads, some companies apply this to workplace settings.
+While it's illegal to use phones while you’re driving on public roads, some companies apply this to workplace settings.
 Others ban hands-free phoning while driving, because the distraction level can still be high.
 Another option is ‘engine on, phone off’.

 You could apply this to vehicles that are never used on a public road, such as forklifts or earthmoving equipment.